jstaf/onedriver/README.md

 onedriver
 ======================================

-onedriver is a native Linux filesystem for Microsoft OneDrive.
+**onedriver is a native Linux filesystem for Microsoft OneDrive.**

-The overwhelming majority of OneDrive clients are sync tools, and will actually download the entire contents of your OneDrive to disk.
+The overwhelming majority of OneDrive clients are actually sync tools, and will actually download the entire contents of your OneDrive to disk.
 No one wants this.
 Why are you paying for cloud storage if it has to stay on your local computer?